WDoyle123/solarSystem/README.md

 - Customisable parameters for planet and moon generation.

 ## Acknowledgments
-Michael Ruppe for original idea
+Michael Ruppe for the original idea